OleksiiYavdoshko/Office-World-Supplies-Sales-Data_Project/README.md

 ---

 ## Introduction
-This is an Excel and Power BI project of an **imaginary sore** called **Office World**.
+This is an Excel and Power BI project of an **imaginary store** called **Office World**.
 Data set was provided on Skills Bootcamp from We Are Group.
 The project is to analyse and derive insights to answer crucial questions and help the store make data-driven decision.

 ### Company background
 Office World, with over 60 years of experience, is a well-established retailer specializing in office supplies and technology products.
 The company is committed to offering quality products and excellent customer service.